Image: TimberNY via Pixabay

-Before you join, make sure you’ll save money.
+Before you join a GPO, make sure you’ll save money

 The main purpose of a GPO is to get members a better deal than they could get on their own.
 What type of agreements does it enter into?
 Does it truly leverage the spend of its members through exclusive single-source agreements or does it fragment members’ spend through agreements with a long list of companies in the same category?
 How good of a deal can you really get on appliances if the GPO has an agreement with every appliance manufacturer?

 When considering a GPO’s potential to save you money, beware the rebate peddler.
 A good GPO is going to compare the cost of any material or service less the rebate.
 Never self-fund a rebate by paying more for material.
 There’s no point: You pay more every time you buy, only to get part of it back four times a year (without interest).
 No thanks.
 Make sure the GPO you’re evaluating takes upfront price, installation cost, and the cost of poor quality into consideration.

 A good group purchasing organization is an extension of your company

 It should work to expand your trade base, as well as identify and pre-qualify new sources of supply.
 In the current labor-and resource-constrained climate, this can be a significant boon.
 Some GPOs facilitate best-practice sharing among their members and offer access to trades who extend volume discounts to members.
 Others hire industry consultants to teach best practices.
 Look for a GPO that has monthly meetings.
 Regular interaction with your peers in the industry enables you to build relationships that can pay off when you’re facing tough business problems and want insight from others.
 Finally, some GPOs provide software and support for their members.